What Is Typhoid Fever?

 Typhoid fever is contracted by drinking or eating the bacteria in contaminated food or water.
 People with acute illness can contaminate the surrounding water supply through stool, which contains a high concentration of the bacteria.
 Contamination of the water supply can, in turn, taint the food supply.
 The bacteria can survive for weeks in water or dried sewage.

 About 3%-5% of people become carriers of the bacteria after the acute illness.
 Others suffer a very mild illness that goes unrecognized.
 These people may become long-term carriers of the bacteria -- even though they have no symptoms -- and be the source of new outbreaks of typhoid fever for many years.

 How Is Typhoid Fever Diagnosed?

 After the ingestion of contaminated food or water, the Salmonella bacteria invade the small intestine and enter the bloodstream temporarily.
 The bacteria are carried by white blood cells in the liver, spleen, and bone marrow, where they multiply and reenter the bloodstream.
 People develop symptoms, including fever, at this point.
 Bacteria invade the gallbladder, biliary system, and the lymphatic tissue of the bowel.
 Here, they multiply in high numbers.
 The bacteria pass into the intestinal tract and can be identified in stool samples.
-If a test result isn't clear, blood samples will be taken to make a diagnosis.
+If a test result isn't clear, blood or urine samples will be taken to make a diagnosis.

 What Are the Symptoms of Typhoid Fever?